jake2323livecom/code_review/problems/week_2/README.md

 ### Sort names (Difficulty 5 out of 10)

-Create a function that takes two parameters: a list of names and how you want them sorted.
-The second parameter can be either `'length'` or `'alphabetic'`.
-This second parameter should determine how the list is sorted.
+Create a function that takes two parameters: a list of names and how you want them sorted, and returns the sorted version of the list using the specified method.
+The second parameter can be either `'length'` or `'alphabetic'`, and should determine how the list is sorted.
 If something other than `'length'` or `'alphabetic'` is passed as the second parameter, your function should raise a `ValueError` with a custom message.

 ### Find a subnet ID (Difficulty 7 out of 10)